-v Section 27-107.01 defines a Recycling Plant as any establishment in which a finished product is broken down (excluding biological or chemical decomposition) with the intent of either making a
+&lt;sup>v Section 27-107.01 defines a Recycling Plant as any establishment in which a finished product is broken down (excluding biological or chemical decomposition) with the intent of either making a new product or reusing the disassembled parts.
+Vehicle demolition, salvage, and storage operations are not included.

-As of 2016, approximately 60 percent of the County's land was developed.
+As of 2018, approximately 57 percent of the County's land was developed.
 Developed land for the purpose of this plan is defined as properties with an improvement value of \$15,000 or greater.
 The following table illustrates land availability in the county by land use.